illusivesoulworks/radiantgear/README.md

 dynamic lighting mod.
 As an example, if a held torch would provide dynamic lighting, then installing this mod will cause torches placed in curios slots to also provide dynamic lighting.

+**Please note: This mod does NOT add any content or slots on its own.
+In order to gain more slots or assign items into slots, users will need to either add a mod that adds that kind of content or add it themselves through the Curios API configuration and datapacks [as shown in this guide](https://github.com/TheIllusiveC4/Curios/wiki/How-to-Use:-Users).**

 **Compatible Mods**
 - [Dynamic Lights](https://www.curseforge.com/minecraft/mc-mods/dynamic-lights)
 - [Lucent](https://www.curseforge.com/minecraft/mc-mods/lucent)